radryan1979/wizardConjurer/README.md

 * Step is the first step
 * Step is the last step

+Step Buttons Can Execute Functions:
+* Validation Functions
+* On Click Functions

 ## Using wizardConjurer

 Once you have acquire the source code of wizardConjurer, add the scripts to your html.